MaximoDouglas/coding-challenges-portfolio/README.md

 ## Coding Challenges Portfolio
-Repository to store some of my coding challenges solutions.
+Repository to store some of my python and ruby coding challenges solutions.